aridoza/foundational-java/java-basics/functions-scope-lesson/README.md

   }
 ```

-Wait, what if we actually want to try again?
+Wait, what if the user actually wants to try again?

 ```java
     ...System.out.println("Try again...");